Buy or Sell Missfresh Limited (MF) Stock Now | Don't Try to Be a Top Gun

 JP Morgan, on the other hand, stated in their research note that they expect to see MF reach a price target of $5.70.
 The rating they have provided for MF stocks is “Overweight” according to the report published on November 19th, 2021.

-During the last 5 trading sessions, MF fell by -20.91%, in comparison to the 20-day moving average, which settled at $2.0840.
-In addition, Missfresh Limited saw -65.27% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MF remain unchanged, in comparison to the 20-day moving average, which settled at $1.9570.
+In addition, Missfresh Limited saw -68.06% in overturn over a single year, with a tendency to cut further losses.